seanox/aspect-js/manual/en/composite.md

 ## Outsourcing

-The inner markup, CSS and JavaScript can be stored in the file system.
+The inner markup, CSS and JavaScript of composites can be outsourced.
 The default directory `./modules` can be changed with the property `Composite.MODULES`.
 The file name of the outsourced resources is derived from the ID of the as